Emulate Default Scope with Around Filter and Scoping

 end

-I won’t rehash the challenges of using default_scope
+I won’t rehash the challenges of using default_scope in this post; give the

 Rails Best Practices link at the top of this post a good read and you should at